Mount_Arrowsmith

 Headshot of Mandy Hobkirk

-Mandy Fraser, MABR Governance Officer
+Mandy Fraser, MABR Governance Officer (On leave)

 After graduating from VIU with a Bachelor of Science Degree in 2019, Mandy transitioned from a student employee into the role of MABR Coordinator.
 Mandy manages the MABR’s internal and external communications, coordinates community engagement events, and facilitates Roundtable meetings and community forums for the MABR.
 Mandy is grateful to be working and collaborating as a guest within unceded Qualicum, Snaw-naw-as, Snuneymuxw, K'ómox, Tseshaht, Hupacasath, and Ditidaht territories, in which the MABR is situated within.